Who is the hubverse for?#

 You are responsible for setting up hubs in response to official challenges that define specific modeling targets and timeframes.
 This involves:

-• setting up central repository for the model submissions and target data
+• setting up a central repository for the model submissions and target data

 • codifying the submission format for the modeling efforts in tasks.json